tess-st/shinyBMR/README.md

 runShinyBMR()
 ```

-If `rJava` fails to load, [**this link**](https://stackoverflow.com/questions/30738974/rjava-load-error-in-rstudio-r-after-upgrading-to-osx-yosemite) might be helpful!
+If `rJava` fails to load, [**this link**](https://stackoverflow.com/questions/30738974/rjava-load-error-in-rstudio-r-after-upgrading-to-osx-yosemite) might be helpful.

+## Welcome Page
+When starting the app a starting page *Welcome* is popping up.
+Beside some introductional text there are also some helpful links provide, which are useful in case of benchmark studies especially when accomplished with the **mlr** package.

+Having a closer look at the interface one should recognize the construction of the app organized in the tabs selectable right under the headine.
+The following descriptions contain informations abput the actual usage of these tabs or rather their functionalities.

 ## I. Analysis of Benchmark Results (BMR)
+### 1. Import BMR
+The Analysis